Amit Shah seeks peoples support to CAA; reiterates Nitish to lead NDA in upcoming Bihar polls

 Shah sought support to the Modi governments measures like CAA as also abrogation of Article 370 and construction of a Ram temple in Ayodhya.
 "I want to dispel all rumours about our coalition (with Kumars JD(U).

-The elections will be contested under Nitish Kumars leadership, he declared.
+The elections will be contested under Nitish Kumar's leadership, he declared.

 Nationwide NRC needless: Nitish Kumar reiterates points to Modi's clarification